 After a debut on Azra Records of Los Angeles, the band moved on to Combat Records and released several ever-heavier albums with Time Does Not Heal even hitting the Billboard charts.
 Given the quality and heaviness of this album that was quite a feat.
 Durkin had earlier left the band due to family issues.
 He had also traded barbs with writer Borivoj Krgin in Metal Forces over a bad review.
 An EP in 1990 was released called Live Scars.
 Jim Drabos had been a live replacement for Doty.
 Doty left partly due to drug issues.
 Brett Eriksen left to attend college.
 Time Does Not Heal was supported by a European tour, but the label refused to give the band a US tour support.
 This was the beginning of the end.
 A new album was almost completed, but never recorded.

 Dark Angel and Death often traded accusations and vitriol in the ‘80s and early ‘90s and so it was a surprise to see Hoglan, who was once a Vikings' football prospect, later join Death.
 There have been reports of a reformation over the years yet nothing has transpired.
+Following the sudden illness of Ron Reinehart, the reformed Dark Angel had to cancel its European dates in 1999.
+The band hoped to reschedule for the year after.
 The year 2001 saw the re-release of We Have Arrived with its original cover through Dark Realm Records.

 Following a number of album re-releases by Century Media there was an attempt by Eric Meyer to regroup and play a tour, but with members not being available (Yahn was in the US army, etc.) things fell apart.
 Still, the band unexpectedly reformed in 2002.
 While at first the drummer of Dreams Of Damnation Charlie Silva was named as a member, Gene Hoglan is eventually named as the line-up's drummer.
 A tour was announced, but soon rescinded.
 Jim Durkin was soon out of Dark Angel though.
 His erstwhile replacement, Strapping Young Lad, former Amoros and Caustic Thought guitarist Jed Simon, also decided against joining the band.
 Durkin supposedly was kicked out of the fold because of scheduling conflicts and his inability to commit to touring.
 The band was announced as playing Wacken Open Air in the summer of 2003.
 All live activity was postponed, however, following a spinal injury suffered by Reinhart.
 The gang entered Dreamcatcher Studio in Lake Balboa, California in the tail end of 2003 to begin recording a new album.
 The band was still looking for a recording contract.
 With nothing new transpiring Jim Durkin joined a reformed Ruthless in 2008.